GautamRaj-12/obsidian-git-sync/jetbrains/Tips and Tricks.md

 	- We can also check "Enable Ligatures" for better visual appeal **Note**:
 - ***Ligatures***- "A glyph that combines the shapes of two (or more) characters into a new form, making for a more harmonious reading experience."
-- *NOT EVERY FONT* has support for every ligature.
+- *NOT EVERY FONT* has support for ligatures.
+And also *NOT EVERY FONT* has support for *EVERY LIGATURE*

 ![[ligatures.png]]